geekyshameem/geekyshameem/README.md

 ### Hi there, I'm Shameem 👋

-## I'm a Cloud DevOps Engineer
+## I'm a Senior DevOps Engineer

-- 🔭 I’m currently working on AWS and Azure and GCP!
+- 🔭 I’m currently working on as a DevSecOps Engineer
 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other geeks!
-- 🥅 2022 Goals: To Improve my Skills in Multi/Hybrid Cloud Architecture and Cloud Automation !
+- 🥅 2025 Goals: To Improve my Skills in Multi/Hybrid Cloud Architecture and Cloud Automation !
 - ⚡ Fun fact: I love to watch Formula 1 and Anime !
 - 🤓 Inspired by Lewis Hamilton!